You can download a summary of the main points in leaflet form as a PDF here.

 - You can be transferred to any place which the officer considers appropriate for examining you under Schedule 7, establishing your nationality or arranging your admission into the UK;

-- A Superintendent can authorise your fingerprints or non-intimate samples (such as your hair, nails, saliva or skin) to be taken without your consent at a police station if he or she is satisfied that this is necessary to determine whether you fall within s.40(1)(b).
+- If detained at a police station, a Superintendent can authorise your fingerprints or non-intimate samples (such as your hair, nails, saliva or skin) to be taken without your consent if he or she is satisfied that this is necessary to determine whether you fall within s.40(1)(b).
 You must be informed of:

 - this authorisation,